dilab-zju/self-speculative-decoding/README.md

 This approach is characterized by a two-stage process:

-**Drafting stage:** Generating draft tokens at a slightly lower quality but more quickly, which is achieved by selectively skipping certain intermediate layers during drafting.
+**Drafting stage:** Generating draft tokens with slightly lower quality but greater speed by selectively skipping certain intermediate layers during drafting.

 **Verification stage:** Employing
 the original LLM to validate those draft output tokens in one forward pass.